 Marble or Granite?
-What are the difference?
+What is the difference?
 When and why should you choose marble or granite?

-Let’s take a look together at the differences between these two materials
+Let’s look together at the differences between these two materials

 If you ask a stone mason, he’ll answer you succinctly (he couldn’t do otherwise): “Granite is harder”.
 That means that granite is a very hard material, more difficult to cut, finish or polish than marble.